outfox/fennecs/www/docs/Queries/Stream.Raw.md

 ## Differences to other Runners
-`Query<>.Raw` differs from `Query<>.For` by providing a `Memory<T>` for each Stream Type instead, and instead of running the delegate for each Entity, it is instead run once for each Archetype, and the `Memory<T>` structs provided constitute the entirety of all Component data for the Stream Type `T`.
+`Stream<>.Raw` differs from `Stream<>.For` by providing a `Memory<T>` for each Stream Type instead, and instead of running the delegate for each Entity, it is instead run once for each Archetype, and the `Memory<T>` structs provided constitute the entirety of all Component data for the Stream Type `T`.

 All the `Memory<T>` structs are the same length, because each Entity in the Archetype has exactly one of the Archetype's components.